The Company Administration Process – Simplified

 - Could it be licenced to a 3rd party?

 - Is closing the business down the only viable option?
-For example, predictions were made that Carillion would gone into administration before it became clear that its problems were far worse than anticipated.
+For example, predictions were made that Carillion would have gone into administration before it became clear that its financial difficulties were far worse than anticipated, leading to its liquidation in January 2018.

 What Happens When the Administrator is Appointed?

-The administrator, who, by law, must be a Licensed Insolvency Practitioner, has 8 weeks to send out the formal proposals for the administration to all of the creditors.
+The administrator, who, by law, must be a Licensed Insolvency Practitioner, has 8 weeks to send out the formal proposals for the administration to all of the creditors both unsecured and secured creditors.
 A creditors’ meeting must also be held.
 The proposals will include:

 - The aims and outlines of the administration